bytecodealliance/wasmtime/docs/langref.rst

     v1 = stack_addr ss3, 16
     v0 = load.f64 v1

-When Cretonne code is running in a sandbox, it can also be necessary to include stack overflow checks in the prologue.
+When Cranelift code is running in a sandbox, it can also be necessary to include stack overflow checks in the prologue.

 .. inst:: stack_limit = GV